Pearl Lake - a natural lake with fishing

 Perhaps the most beautiful of our native species of fish, the perch is the brigadier; a swashbuckling predator of small fish.
 Many a small boy (including me) started on the road to lifelong angling as a result of seeing that spiny dorsal fin, the dark green bars down the side of the fish and the brilliant crimson pectoral fins for the very first time.
 This fish is found all round Pearl Lake and if you are looking to catch perch, look for trees and snags in the water, look also for the burst of fry as they leap to escape the chasing ‘stripey’.

-- Fishing is exclusively for owners, tourers & self-catering at Pearl Lake.
+Fishing is exclusively for owners, tourers & self-catering at Discover Parks.

 Your nearest Fishing Tackle Shops are located at Docklow Pools (Nr Leominster), or Hereford (Various).